Iain McLaren

 Open source software licences

-A very interesting study interviewing lawyers who work with open source software and the challenges they face: https://arxiv.org/pdf/2403.14927 The key findings certainly track with my experience.
+A very interesting study interviewing lawyers who work with open source software and the challenges they face: arXiv:2403.14927 (PDF) The key findings certainly track with my experience.
 Particularly how using …

 Oh agile

-Oh agile. https://hwlebsworth.com.au/the-wide-world-of-agile-projects-lessons-we-can-learn-from-austech-applications-v-oz-wide/ It’s an evergreen theme.
-When your lawyer hands you a supplier’s services contract, is it …
+Oh agile.
+The wide world of agile projects - lessons we can learn from Austech Applications v Oz Wide (HWL Ebsworth) It’s an evergreen theme.
+When your lawyer hands you a supplier’s services contract, is it clear and are …

 How to draft an AI contract